enif77/EvolveDB_Tests/README.md

 ## Howtos

-The `create-db` script is set up for MSSQL 2019 running on linux.
-I am using Ubuntu Server 20.04.
+The `create-db` scripts are set up for MSSQL 2019.

-To create a new DB, use the `args-master.txt`.
-It cereates the `TestDB2` database.
+To create a new DB, create a corresponding SQL script in the `sql-master` directory and use the `args-master.txt`.
+It cereates databases.
 It modifies the `master` database, so it creates migration table in it, showing that changes on the database server level can be then tracked too.

 If you do not want to use database changes tracking in the `master` database, execute script(s) from the `sql-master` directory manually.